laanwj/k210-sdk-stuff/doc/kpu.md

 implemented in software instead of executed by the KPU.
 I suppose they accelerated the most common multiplication-intensive layers in hardware, which is `KL_K210_CONV`.

-Peripehral layout
+Peripheral layout
 =================

-The register layout of the peripheral is as folllows.
+The register layout of the peripheral is as follows.
 Source: `lib/drivers/include/kpu.h`.
 All registers are 64-bit.

 | Ofs   | Name              | Description                                                   |